jeremyruppel/logic-scripts/README.md

 # logic scripts

 - TypeScript source files should be placed in `src/`
-- JavaScript output files will be writte to `dist/`
+- JavaScript output files will be written to `dist/`

 ## commands